broadinstitute/tandem-repeat-catalog/README.md

 ### Goals

-- Create a catalog that is as sensitive (includes all polymorphic TR loci in the human genome) and specific (excludes non-polymorphic loci) as possible
-- Share the catalog in formats that can be used directly with most TR genotyping tools for both short read and long read data.
+- Provide the catalog in the formats expected by existing TR genotyping tools for both short-read and long-read data
-- Provide rich annotations
+- Include rich annotations

 Although our initial focus is on the human genome, we'd also love to extend this work to plants and other species.
 Please consider creating a GitHub issue or reaching out by email if you are interested in this.